 Whether you should buy or rent your kayak, canoe, or paddleboard is a question that has no “one size fits all” answer.

+Before you go out and buy a kayak, there are other options.
 It comes down to a few factors, just like the decision on other recreation-related products and equipment.

 How often will you use it?
 Probably the most important question to answer is how much use the gear will get.
 If you plan to paddleboard each weekend, then by all means invest in a good, $1,000 board that you can call your own.
 If you might use it more like once or twice a summer, then there is probably not a great reason to buy when you can easily rent at many resorts or marinas.